giovastabile/dtcc/docs/development.rst

          """
          return True

+      In summary, the docstrings should be formatted as follows:

+      For classes:

+      * Start with a short description (one line).
+      * Then give a detailed description over several lines (if possible).
+      * List attributes under the Attributes section.

+      For functions:

+      * Start with a short description (one line).
+      * List parameters under the Parameters section.
+      * Detail the return type and its description under the Returns section (if there's a return value).

+      For methods:

+      * Start with a short description (one line).
+      * List parameters under the Parameters section (excluding self for class methods).
+      * Detail the return type and its description under the Returns section (if there's a return value).

+      For properties:

+      * Start with a short description (one line).
+      * Detail the return type and its description under the Returns section.

       I will supply a number of functions and class definitions and want you to return the corresponding docstrings.
+Please provide docstrings for all the provided code (not just some of it) and don't forget to document class attributes under the Attributes section.

+Use ChatGPT to generate the docstrings but make sure to check that the docstrings make sense and are consistent with the templates above.
+Also be careful to only copy the docstrings into the code (don't modify the code itself).

 Tips & tricks
 -------------